 The applicability of the 3PL to a certain assessment depends on the relevance of the components just discussed.
 First, the response to the items must be binary.
 This eliminates Likert-type items (“Rate on a scale of 1 to 5”), partial credit items (scoring an essay as 0 to 5 points), and performance assessments where scoring might include a range of points, deductions, or timing (number of words typed per minute).

-I am from the camp that is pragmatic in choice rather than dogmatic.
-While trained on the 3PL in graduate school, I have no qualms against using the 2PL or 1PL/Rasch if the test type and sample size warrant it or if fit statistics indicate they are sufficient.
+I am from a camp that is pragmatic in choice rather than dogmatic.
+While training on the 3PL in graduate school, I have no qualms against using the 2PL or 1PL/Rasch if the test type and sample size warrant it or if fit statistics indicate they are sufficient.

 How do I implement the three parameter IRT model?